Hathavidya with Lisa Benner

 “Hathavidya” comes from the beginning of The Hatha Yoga Pradipika and means the knowledge of hatha yoga.
 Hatha yoga techniques are used to create higher states of physical and mental health as tools to develop clarity, awareness and Self-knowledge.

 Lisa teaches from the Hatha philosophy, creating each class on a theme, and incorporating pranayama, mantra and meditation.
 Strong attention is given to alignment.
+Bear, a small hypoallergenic therapy dog, is generally in the room when she teaches.
 She is greatly honored to be able to share the transformations that yoga brings, to coach individuals towards their vibrancy, to teach and to continue to learn.